Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 Fetal Surgery at the Fetal Care Center

-Surgeons at the Fetal Care Center use minimally invasive procedures during fetal surgeries, when possible.
+Whenever possible, surgeons at the Fetal Care Center use minimally invasive procedures during fetal surgeries.
 These procedures require smaller incisions and have less risk of complications for you and your unborn baby.

 Some conditions such as spina bifida may require open surgery, meaning doctors operate on the unborn baby through an incision much like a cesarean section, or C-section.

-The fetal surgeries available at the Fetal Care Center include, but are not limited to:
+The open fetal surgery and fetoscopic-based interventions available at the Fetal Care Center include, but are not limited to:

 After Fetal Surgery